wanglida/testpage/README.md

 ## Welcome to Wang Lida's GitHub Pages

- Wang Lida, a bachelor of Engineering in Northeastern University, Shenyang, China, is finding a job now.
+ Wang Lida, a bachelor of Engineering from in Northeastern University, Shenyang, China, is finding a job now.
 Codes on this Github are uesed to study and copying is not allowed.

 ## Research area